SocketCluster/ag-collection/README.md

 });
 ```

-The SCCollection allows you to read and manipulate a collection of documents in RethinkDB from the front end.
+The AGCollection allows you to read and manipulate a collection of documents in RethinkDB from the front end.
 The ```productsCollection.value``` property is an array of `Product` objects which make up this collection; this array updates in real-time to match the collection on the server.
 The ```productsCollection.meta``` property is an object which holds metadata about the collection's current state.
 It has the following properties: ```pageOffset```, ```pageSize```, ```isLastPage``` and ```count```.